Advertisement

 Oncologist

 A physician who specifically focuses on cancer diagnosis and treatment.
 Radiation oncologists specialize in radiation therapy, while medical oncologists specialize in chemotherapy, immunotherapy, and targeted therapy.
-There are also surgical oncologists who specialist in the surgical treatment of cancer.
+There are also surgical oncologists who specialize in the surgical treatment of cancer.

 Pulmonologist